Director John Avildsen dies at 81; won Oscar for ‘Rocky’

 LOS ANGELES (AP) — John G. Avildsen, who directed “Rocky” and “The Karate Kid” — two dark-horse, underdog favorites that went on to become Hollywood franchises — died Friday at age 81.

 Anthony Avildsen said his father died Friday in Los Angeles from pancreatic cancer.
-“He was a pretty extraordinary man in my estimation.
-He was super talented and very driven and very stubborn and that was to his detriment but also often to his benefit,” Anthony Avildsen said.

 “Rocky” was a huge success.
 It won Oscars for best picture, director (Avildsen) and editing and was nominated for seven others.
 No less a Hollywood eminence than Frank Capra loved it, telling The New York Times in 1977, “When I saw it, I said, ‘Boy, that’s a picture I wish I had made.’ ” For his part, Avildsen said Capra — who also championed underdogs on film — was his favorite director.